 I Don’t Like the Look of Bulky, Long Blog Posts

-In my work as an SEO consultant I’ve worked with several mental health professionals who had intentionally had fewer words on their website for aesthetic purposes.
+In my work as an SEO consultant, I’ve worked with several mental health professionals who intentionally had fewer words on their websites for aesthetic purposes.
 They’re often concerned about overwhelming clients when I start talking about adding more content to their site.

-The truth is that most people don’t want to read every word of a 2000 word bog post.
+The truth is that most people don’t want to read every word of a 2000 word blog post.
 In this modern era, most of our website viewers are used to getting information quickly.
-So…I have a couple of recommendations for breaking up long blog posts….
+So…I have a couple of recommendations for breaking up long blog posts…